EricLim2002/pokemon/README.md

 ## 2. Backend (Laravel) Setup
-Navigate to the backend directory: cd backend

-## Install PHP dependencies:
+## Install PHP dependencies in the project root directory:

-Copy the .env.example file to .env and update the environment variables for your database and other services.
+- Copy the .env.example file to .env and update the environment variables for your database and other services.
-Generate an application key:
+- Generate an application key:
-Run database migrations
+- Run database migrations
-Start the Laravel development server:
+- Start the Laravel development server:
-The backend will be available at http://localhost:8000.
+- The backend will be available at http://localhost:8000.

 ```bash